 Riviera

 The Mediterranean-inspired dishes at Riviera are as tasty as they are beautiful.
-The seafood and pasta dishes are particularly good.
-If the service seems slow, order an extra glass of wine and lean into the Cote d’Azur vibe.
+The seafood and pasta dishes are especially recommended.
+If the service here seems slow, order an extra glass of wine from the extensive menu and lean into the Cote d’Azur vibe.
 Especially if you happen to be enjoying the terrace in nice weather.

 Rossini

 Rossini is my one of my favorite restaurants in Riga and I’ve dined here more times than I can count.
-The porcini mushroom risotto is my go-to dish and I’m delighted it’s still on the menu after all these years.
-The goat cheese ravioli is another stellar choice, as are most of the seasonal specials.
+The porcini mushroom risotto is my dish of choice, and I’m delighted it’s still on the menu after all these years.
+The goat cheese ravioli is another stellar option, as are most of the seasonal specials.
 There’s a second location in Milan, so you know Rossini is legit Italian.

 Uncle Vanya